danielrosehill/Ntag-NFC-Writer-GUI/README.md

 This Python GUI was fully generated using Claude Sonnet 3.5.

-It is designed for writing URLs to NTAG213/215/216 type NFC tags (Mifare Ultralight C compatible tags) using the ACR.
-1252 USB NFC reader/writer.
+It is designed for writing URLs to NTAG213/215/216 type NFC tags (Mifare Ultralight C compatible tags) using the ACR 1252 USB NFC reader/writer by ACS.

 These tags are widely available on platforms like Aliexpress, are cheap and affordable and suitable for use (my use-case) for inventory management systems.